-Sometimes, a cat’s watery eyes can be caused by the shape of the face and eyes.
+Sometimes, those watery cat eyes can be caused by the shape of the face and eyes.
 Brachycephalic cats (or flat-faced cats) often experience watery eyes.
 When a cat has a flat face, a small nose and large, round eyes, the tears tend to spill over the eye rims.

 Some cats are also genetically predisposed to producing more tears than other cats.
-It’s not uncommon for cat breeds like Exotic Shorthairs, Himalayans and Persians, for instance, to have chronic watery eyes and the resulting tear stains — those unsightly brown streaks under the eyes.
+Watery cat eyes and the resulting tear stains (those unsightly brown streaks under the eyes) are common in cat breeds like Exotic Shorthairs, Himalayans and Persians, for instance.
 In general, this doesn’t harm the cat as long as nothing else is going on with the eye (always check with your vet to be sure), although you should regularly wipe the under-eye area to keep it as clean and dry as possible to prevent skin irritation.

 If your cat doesn’t generally have watery eyes, but you suddenly notice excessive tearing, visit the veterinarian to get to the bottom of things.
 This is true whether your cat’s eyes have a clear, watery discharge or a thicker, yellow- or green-colored eye discharge.
-Other symptoms you might notice include squinting or blinking, pawing or rubbing at the eye, red or inflamed eye tissue, a cloudy-looking eye, or discharge from the nose as well as the eye.
+Other symptoms of watery cat eyes that need vet attention include squinting or blinking, pawing or rubbing at the eye, red or inflamed eye tissue, a cloudy-looking eye, or discharge from the nose as well as the eye.